 What is Seton Foundation for Learning?

-Established in 1985, the Seton Foundation for Learning is a dedicated non-profit organization committed to offering specialized educational services for school-aged children facing special needs.
-Operating through three distinct institutions—Joan Ann Kennedy Memorial Preschool, Mother Franciska Elementary School, and Bishop Ahern High School—the foundation cultivates a supportive and inclusive atmosphere, welcoming students from all religious backgrounds and maintaining an affiliation with the Archdiocese of New York.
-Its educational approach is characterized by individualized attention, integrating the expertise of teachers and therapists to foster comprehensive academic, social, and emotional development.
-The foundation's mission extends to empowering both students and their families, guiding children toward success in their educational journeys.
+Established in 1985, Seton Foundation for Learning is a dedicated institution providing specialized educational services for school-aged children with special needs.
+Operating through three distinct schools—Joan Ann Kennedy Memorial Preschool, Mother Franciska Elementary School, and Bishop Ahern High School—the foundation cultivates a supportive and inclusive atmosphere, welcoming students from all religious backgrounds and maintaining an affiliation with the Archdiocese of New York.
+Its educational approach is characterized by individualized attention, integrating academic, social, and emotional development, and fostering strong collaboration between educators and therapists.
+The foundation's core objective is to empower children and support their families, enabling students to achieve success in their educational journeys.

 How much funding has Seton Foundation for Learning raised?